Follow La Ruta del Corazón Criollo in Caguas

 Museum of Art

-The Museo de Arte was what I would call contemporary art.
+The Museo de Arte has rotating exhibits.
+Every time we go, it has been what I would call contemporary art.
 It contained paintings, sculptures and other works from local artists.
 The museum phone number is 787-744-8833 extension 1838 or 1828.

 Fine Arts Center

 The Centro de Bellas Artes is actually the city’s main concert hall for music and theatrical shows.
 It had a small exhibit of art on the lobby walls, and a beautiful mobile and stained glass window in the foyer.
 Nice store that has local artisan works for sale is open in foyer during week days.

 The Casa del Trovador is a small museum that tells the history of the trovador — the singer/composer of a folkloric style of music.
 The museum showcases the origin of the music and the famous trovadors of Puerto Rico.
 It also displays some typical instruments, like the cuatro, the güiro, the tiple, and maracas.
 The signage is all in Spanish, but the guide we had that day was really into explaining the jibaro (hillbilly) music, and the favorite singers and composers.
 He made this an interesting stop along La Ruta.
 I hope he is there when you visit!
 The museum phone number is 787-744-8833 extension 1843.